mark-watson/haskell_book/manuscript/hybrid_haskell_python_nlp.md

 ## Setting up the Python NLP Server

 I assume that you have some familiarity with using Python.
-If not, you will still be able to follow these directions assuming that you have the utiities **pip**, and **python** installed.
+If not, you will still be able to follow these directions assuming that you have the utilities **pip**, and **python** installed.
 I recommend installing Python and Pip using [Anaconda](https://anaconda.org/anaconda/conda).

 The server code is in the subdirectory **HybridHaskellPythonNlp/python_spacy_nlp_server** where you will work when performing a one time initialization.
 After the server is installed you can then run it from the command line from any directory on your laptop.